-The water source for Global Water - Belmont Water Company - Eagletail is groundwater.
-Currently, Eagletail uses one Groundwater from this well is pumped into one storage tank, also called reservoirs.
-Reservoirs are also used for continuous supply and to guarantee adequate water flows.
-Water distribution is achieved with one booster station and water main ranging in size from 4" to 8".
+The water source for Global Water - Belmont Water Company - West Phoenix Estates 6 (WPE6) is groundwater.
+Currently, WPE6 uses one well.
+Groundwater from this well is pumped into two storage tanks, also called reservoirs.
+Reservoirs are also used for and continuous supply to quarantee adequate water flows.
+Water distribution is achieved with one booster station and water mains ranging in size from 2" to 8".
 Water mains distribute potable water at pressures between 50 to 60 pounds per square inch.
-Global Water -Belmont Water Company - Eagletail uses sodium hypochlorite for disinfection of the water.
-Groundwater in Arizona is low in Total (TOC).
-Carbon When Organic sodium hypochlorite is added to water, it reacts with TOC to form disinfection byproducts.
+Eagletail uses sodium hypochlorite for disinfection of the water.
+Groundwater in Arizona is low in Total Organic Carbon (TOC).
+When sodium hypochlorite is added to water, it reacts with TOC to form disinfection byproducts.
 Due to low TOC content, these byproducts are low in potable water that originates from groundwater.
 We monitor drinking water from the source, from the entry point into the distribution system, and in some cases from the taps of individual homes.

-Backflow and Cross- Connection
+Backflow and Cross-Connection

 To protect consumers from contamination caused by backflow through unprotected cross connections, Global Water requires installation and periodic testing of backflow prevention assemblies.
-Water pressure in drinking water pipes both commercial or residential can suddenly drop during high water use in homes or in the distribution system (firefighting, water main break etc.) The Global Water Backflow/Cross Connection Control Program assures that assemblies are tested and maintained as needed.
+Water pressure in drinking water pipes both commercial or residential can suddenly drop during high water use in homes or in the distribution system (firefighting, water main break etc.) The Global Water Backflow/Cross Connection Control Program assures that these assemblies are tested and maintained as needed.